The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 As part of the US National Parks system, an entry fee is required, but it is covered by the America the Beautiful Pass.

-Formed from molten lava 700,000 years ago, the mile-long lava cave is an interesting geological feature that is open for exploration – and it’s one of the things to do in Flagstaff for free!
+Formed from molten lava 700,000 years ago, this mile-long lava cave is an interesting geological feature that is open for exploration.
+It’s one of the things to do in Flagstaff for free!

 Hikers who descend into the Flagstaff Lava Cave should wear warm clothing, sturdy shoes and carry a flashlight or headlamp.
-Find more information about the hike here.
+Find more information here.

 Agassiz Peak Hikes, Flagstaff, AZ, USA

-The best attractions near Flagstaff, AZ are in the great outdoors – and there is plenty of it!
-With more than a hundred hiking trails in Flagstaff and the surrounding Coconino National Forest, visitors who want to go trekking have ample options.
+With more than a hundred hiking trails in Flagstaff and the surrounding Coconino National Forest, those who want to go trekking have ample options.

 Best Flagstaff Hikes